-A: We are open from 10am until 6pm (last entrance to the Japanese Garden at 5pm), 7 days a week from the 1st of March until the 31st of October each year.
-Including Sundays and Bank holidays.
+We are open from 10am – 6pm*, 7 days a week from the 1st March until the 15th November.
+Including Sundays and Bank Holidays.

 Q: How much is entrance to the Garden?